gr-repo/ai-hello-world/README.md

 # AI Hello World
-This is a **public repository** with a set of "getting started" guides that run completely in GitHub Codespaces.
+This is a **public repository** with a set of getting started guides that run completely in GitHub Codespaces.
 This repo calls public LLM's so <span style="color: red;">if you run this on your computer in a corporate be aware that **you will be sending data out to the public internet**.</span>

 See the [notebooks](./notebooks/) folder there's a folder per technology/subject.